-The main principles for financial risk management are described in the Group Treasury Policy approved by the Board of Directors of the parent company, and the Group Treasury is responsible for its implementation.
+The main principles for financial risk management are described in the Group Treasury Policy, any changes to which are approved by either the Board of Directors of the parent company or the President and CEO.
+The Group Treasury is responsible for Group Treasure Policy implementation.
 Treasury activities are centralised in the Group Treasury.

-9.2.3.3.1.
+8.2.3.3.1.
 Market risk